Kansas law requires children ages 4 to 7 to be secured in a booster seat.

 Keep your child in a forward-facing car seat with a harness until he or she reaches the top height or weight limit allowed by your car seat's manufacturer.
 Once your child outgrows the forward-facing car seat with a harness, it's time to travel in a booster seat, but still in the back seat.

 Children Ages 8 - 13

-Children ages 8 though 13 must be protected by a seat belt.
+Children ages 8 to 13 must be protected by a seat belt.
 Keep your child in a booster seat until he or she is big enough to fit in a seat belt properly.
 For a seat belt to fit properly the lap belt must lie snugly across the upper thighs, not the stomach.
-The shoulder belt should lie snug across the shoulder and chest and not cross the neck or face.
+The shoulder belt should lie snugly across the shoulder and chest and not cross the neck or face.

 Remember: Your child should still ride in the back seat because it's safer there.